syncfusion-content/uwp-docs/uwp/DataGrid/Master-Details-View.md

 ### DetailsViewUnLoading

 The [DetailsViewUnLoading](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) event is raised when the `DetailsViewDataGrid` is being unloaded from the view.
-This event receives two arguments where sender as SfDataGrid and [DetailsViewLoadingAndUnloadingEventArgs](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewLoadingAndUnloadingEventArgs.html) which contains the following member.
+This event receives two arguments where sender as Data Grid and [DetailsViewLoadingAndUnloadingEventArgs](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewLoadingAndUnloadingEventArgs.html) which contains the following member.
 `DetailsViewDataGrid` - Gets the `DetailsViewDataGrid` which was unloaded from the view (such as scrolling, window size changed, Sorting, Grouping, Filtering and collapsing the DetailsViewDataGrid using expander or programmatically).

 {% tabs %}